Muthenya/DearChild/DEAR CHILD.md

 Rules aren't meant to give you a hard time but rather to keep you safe.
 Remember, break the rules, they break you.

 21/03/2022, 16:44: Dear Child,
-Being head of the family is with regard to your family's well being, not your own.
+Being head of the family is with regard to your family's well-being, not your own.

 21/03/2022, 19:44: Dear Child,
-Politics is all about interests not affiliation.
+Politics is all about interests, not affiliation.

 28/03/2022, 11:21: Dear Child,
 Every bright kid is a potential evil mastermind.

 05/04/2022, 21:40: Dear Child,
-One of the key aspects of wisdom is persperctive.
+One of the key aspects of wisdom is perspective.

 12/04/2022, 21:02: Dear Child,
 To influence any form of good, whatever your role or position; that's the true measure of leadership.

 12/04/2022, 21:27: Dear Child,
-It's never about the increasing your capacity to accommodate many but to accommodate those who matter.
+It's never about increasing your capacity to accommodate many but to accommodate those who matter.

 13/04/2022, 17:29: Dear Child,
 It's not change if it's doing new things using old ways.